matt-o-matic/superlogger/README.md

 In environments without a real `window.location` (for example, server-side rendering or unit tests), you can set `globalThis.__SUPERLOGGER_QUERY__ = '?loglevel={"pattern":["debug"]}'` before importing the logger to simulate the same override.

 ## Query String Override
-When the feature flag is enabled, Superlogger will look for a `loglevel` query parameter on page load.
+When the feature flag is enabled, `superlogger_dom` will look for a `loglevel` query parameter on page load.
 The parameter expects a JSON object where each key is a pattern and the value is an array of levels:

 ```
 ?loglevel={"checkout:payment":["debug","notify"]}